Álvaro de Zúñiga y Pérez de Guzmán: Participation with banner and host in the Granada War

-Álvaro II took part in the Granada War from 1482 until the surrender of the city in 1492, with the banner and host of his grandfather Álvaro de Zúñiga, 1st Duke of Béjar and Plasencia, and his father Pedro de Zúñiga, 2nd Count of Bañares.
+Zúñiga took part in the Granada War from 1482 until the surrender of the city in 1492, with the banner and host of his grandfather and his father.
 He was one of the most distinguished knights in the service of the Catholic Monarchs in that war.
 In June 1482, King Ferdinand II began the conquest of Granada by focusing on the united armies of the great ones of Castile in Córdoba and marching towards Loja.

 On July 4, 1482, a bloody fight was fought with the Moorish army led by Ali-Atar, the commander of the fortress of Loja.
 The Marquis of Cádiz, Rodrigo Ponce de León almost lost his life while saving Ferdinand II, who was fighting among the Moors - his horse was wounded just as his lance was piercing the body of a Moor.
 The constable of Castile, 2nd Count of Haro, Pedro Fernández de Velasco, received three wounds in the face.
 The 2nd Duke of Medina-Sidonia, Enrique Pérez de Guzmán, fell from his horse.
-The 2nd Count of Tendilla, Íñigo López de Mendoza, received violent blows of club and almost fell into enemy hands, being saved from such fate by the young Álvaro de Zúñiga.
+The 2nd Count of Tendilla, Íñigo López de Mendoza, received violent blows of club and almost fell into enemy hands, being saved from such fate by the young Zúñiga.

-Álvaro II's uncles Juan de Zúñiga y Pimentel, Master of the Order of Alcántara, and Francisco de Zúñiga y Manrique de Lara also participated in the conquest of Loja in 1484.
-King Ferdinand II, the dukes of Nájera, Medinaceli, and of Plasencia (the latter represented by his grandson Álvaro), and other nobles concentrated their forces in Córdoba in April 1485 to wage war on the Moors. Álvaro II de Zúñiga leads the duke of Plasencia's host, consisting of approximately 220 lances.
+Zúñiga's uncles Juan de Zúñiga y Pimentel, Master of the Order of Alcántara, and Francisco de Zúñiga y Manrique de Lara also participated in the conquest of Loja in 1484.
+King Ferdinand II, the dukes of Nájera, Medinaceli, and of Plasencia (the latter represented by his grandson Álvaro), and other nobles concentrated their forces in Córdoba in April 1485 to wage war on the Moors.
+Zúñiga leads the duke of Plasencia's host, consisting of approximately 220 lances.
 In the spring of 1485, they entered Ronda, which they conquered on May 10.
-The united armies then advanced towards Málaga and participated in the siege and taking of Vélez-Málaga, which they capitulated on September 4, 1487. Álvaro also participated in the conquest of Baza, Guadix, and Almeria, and in the final victory of the War of Granada, which ended with the surrender of the Moorish king Boabdil.
+The united armies then advanced towards Málaga and participated in the siege and taking of Vélez-Málaga, which they capitulated on September 4, 1487.
+Zúñiga also participated in the conquest of Baza, Guadix, and Almeria, and in the final victory of the War of Granada, which ended with the surrender of the Moorish king Boabdil.

-The documents of capitulation and the surrender of Granada (Treaty of Granada) signed on December 30, 1491 were witnessed by Castilian nobles, among whom was Álvaro II de Zúñiga, Duke of Béjar.
-These documents confirm the agreements on the Veiga de Granada, on November 25 of the same year, between the Catholic Monarchs and the Moorish alcaldeans Yusuf ibn Comixa and Abu-Casim al Muley (on behalf of Boabdil, the king of Granada). Álvaro II is also among the witnesses to the ceremony of the handover of the city of Granada, on January 2, 1492.
+The documents of capitulation and the surrender of Granada (Treaty of Granada) signed on December 30, 1491 were witnessed by Castilian nobles, among whom was Zúñiga, Duke of Béjar.
+These documents confirm the agreements on the Veiga de Granada, on November 25 of the same year, between the Catholic Monarchs and the Moorish alcaldeans Yusuf ibn Comixa and Abu-Casim al Muley (on behalf of Boabdil, the king of Granada).
+Zúñiga is also among the witnesses to the ceremony of the handover of the city of Granada, on January 2, 1492.